 ACCESS & LOCATION:

-This region of KwaZulu-Natal may be accessed via road transfer from the international airport at Durban, or from other towns within the Cape.
+This region of KwaZulu-Natal may be accessed via 4 hours’ road transfer from the international airport at Durban or 5 hours’ drive from O. R. Tambo International Airport at Johannesburg.
+It can also be approached from other towns within Natal.
 Fugitives’ Drift is well signposted, and sturdy black gates mark the entrance point.

-The lodge is surrounded by gardens and has a pleasant homely feel.
+The lodge at Fugitives’ Drift is surrounded by gardens and has a pleasant homely feel.
 Its communal areas include an open-plan lounge and dining space.
 The lounge has comfortable armchairs and sofas around a chunky coffee table, adjacent to a cosy fireplace, while guests are invited to dine at long tables flanked by elegant upright chairs.
 The most striking aspect of this room, however, is its walls, which display a treasure trove of war memorabilia, such as flags, prints, and weapons.
-Outside, there is a very well constructed fire pit, in the shade of trees and partly ringed by a stone wall.
-Guests may relax in the lovely gardens too, and take a cooling dip in the swimming pool.
+Outside, there’s a very well-constructed fire-pit, in the shade of trees and partly ringed by a stone wall.
+Guests may relax in the lovely gardens too and take a cooling dip in the swimming pool.
 The grounds also include Harford Library, a wonderful events venue named after Henry ‘Charlie’ Harford, a Staff Officer with a passion for entomology.
 Harford was David Rattray’s favourite personality of all the characters involved in the Anglo-Zulu War!

 *For families with children under the age of 6 years, we always request a room flush with the ground for safety reasons.
 If you stay here with us, please ensure this is what you are given.